wikimedia/restbase/doc/TableStorageAPI.md

 acknowledged.
 We will also support optional strongly consistent secondary index requests at the cost of cross-checking the index match with the actual data, at least on some backends.

+## Revision retention policies
+In an MVCC system, each update of a record results in a new revision.
+Depending on the application, these historical versions may or may not be useful; It may be desirable to limit the number of revisions retained in order to bound the storage requirements.

+The currently supported revision retention policy types are:

+### all
+When `revisionRetentionPolicy.type` is `all`, all revisions are maintained indefinitely.

+### latest
+When `revisionRetentionPolicy.type` is `latest`, the last `revisionRetentionPolicy.count` records are maintained, any others are expired in no less than `revisionRetentionPolicy.grace_ttl` seconds.

 # Queries
 Select the first 50 entries: